top of page

 Metabolic tests provide significant insights into your heart health.
 These include blood glucose and insulin measurements that help detect diabetes and metabolic syndrome—two conditions linked to a higher risk of heart disease.

-For instance, a fasting blood sugar level of 100-125 mg/dL indicates prediabetes, a condition that affects nearly 88 million adults in the U.S. Knowing these results allows for targeted lifestyle changes.
+For instance, a fasting blood sugar level of 100-125 mg/dL indicates prediabetes, a condition affecting nearly 88 million adults in the U.S. Knowing these results allows for targeted lifestyle changes.
 Simple shifts, like reducing sugar intake or increasing physical activity, can lead to better heart health.

 Imaging Tests: Peering Inside Your Heart

-Imaging tests, such as echocardiograms and stress tests, give you a detailed view of how your heart functions.
-An echocardiogram visualizes the heart's structure and can identify abnormalities like valve issues or weakening heart muscle.
+Imaging tests, like echocardiograms and stress tests, give you a detailed view of how your heart functions.
+An echocardiogram visualizes the heart's structure.
+It can identify abnormalities like valve issues or a weakening heart muscle.

 Stress tests, on the other hand, assess how well your heart copes with physical exertion.
-If you have a family history of heart disease, these tests are particularly important.
-They can help identify potential risks early, leading to timely interventions that significantly improve health outcomes.
+If you have a family history of heart disease, these tests become particularly important.
+They help identify potential risks early, leading to timely interventions that significantly improve health outcomes.

 High angle view of a medical professional examining heart ultrasound images